ladanjohari/MillerKit/README.md

 ## License

 MillerKit is available under the MIT License.
-See the LICENSE file for more details.